 Missouri State University-West Plains seeks and welcomes applications from all qualified students, including students who have chosen to complete high school course work through alternative means.
 The two most common alternative means are: 1) completing a home-school curriculum that is the equivalent of a high-school diploma; and 2) earning a high-school diploma from a private school that has not received accreditation from the state or a regional accrediting association.
-Students who are 17 years of age or older and have completed high school by one these means an official may apply as degree-seeking students.
+Students who are 17 years of age or older and have completed high school by one these means may apply as degree-seeking students.

 Students are encouraged to apply for admission early in order to complete all steps in the enrollment process and to allow time for any financial aid to be processed.
 Students should refer to the appropriate sections of the catalog for program admission requirements, including specific application deadlines.
 For students applying to programs that do not have an earlier deadline, it is recommended that students apply for admission by June 1 for the fall semester, November 1 for the spring semester and April 1 for the summer session.

 Applications are accepted up to the beginning of each semester; however, registration priority is given to early applicants.
 Students beginning the process later than recommended above may not be able to accomplish the full enrollment process (application, orientation, register) before the first day of the semester and may need to wait to enroll for a subsequent semester.

 If seeking financial aid, complete the FAFSA and scholarship application and submit any required supporting documents as early as possible to allow time for processing prior to the first day of the semester.